Frederick Locker-Lampson: Literary and bibliophilic legacy

 Chronic ill-health debarred Locker from any active part in life, but it did not prevent his delighting a wide circle of friends by his gifts as a host and raconteur, and from accumulating many treasures as a connoisseur.
 He was acquainted with practically all the major literary figures of the age, including Matthew Arnold, the Brownings, Carlyle, Dickens, George Eliot, Leigh Hunt, Ruskin, Tennyson, Thackeray and Trollope.
 He was also a mentor to the illustrator artists Randolph Caldecott and Kate Greenaway.

 He was a noted bibliophile and one of the foremost exponents of the "Cabinet" style of book collecting.
 He catalogued his own collection of rare books, first editions, prints and manuscripts in a volume named after his family home in Sussex, the Rowfant Library (1886).
 An Appendix compiled by his elder son, Godfrey, was published in 1900.
 The Rowfant Club, a Cleveland-based society of book collectors, is named after his home.

-As a poet, Locker belongs to the choir who deal with the gay rather than the grave in verse, with the polished and witty rather than the lofty or emotional.
-His good taste kept him as far from the broadly comic on the one side as his kind heart saved him from the purely cynical on the other.
-To something of Prior, of Praed and of Hood he added qualities of his own which lent his work distinction in no wise diminished by his unwearied endeavour after directness and simplicity.
+As a poet, Locker belongs to the choir who deal with the gay rather than the grave in verse.
+His prose was polished and witty rather than the lofty or emotional.
+His writing kept him as far from the broadly comic on the one side as his kind heart saved him from cynicalness on the other.